She's a Beauty

 "She's a Beauty" is a song by American rock band the Tubes, released in 1983 on their album Outside Inside.
-Co-written by Fee Waybill, producer David Foster and Toto guitarist Steve Lukather, the song was inspired by Waybill's experience in a red light district in San Francisco.
-The music was largely written by Foster, who was also the source for the song's title.
+Co-written by vocalist Fee Waybill, producer David Foster and guest guitarist Steve Lukather, the song was inspired by Waybill's experience in a red light district in San Francisco.
+The music was largely written by Foster, who also created the song's title.

 When released as a single, "She's a Beauty" became the band's biggest chart hit.
 It went to number 10 on the US Billboard Hot 100 and number one on the Mainstream Rock Tracks chart.
 The release was boosted by a popular music video, featuring a boy riding a carnival ride with Waybill portraying a carnival barker.

 Background

 "She's a Beauty" was co-written by Fee Waybill, producer David Foster and Steve Lukather.
 Drummer Prairie Prince attributed the song's lyrics to Waybill and the music to Foster.
 Waybill says the song was originally inspired when he passed a booth on a San Francisco street outside a peep show, the booth being marked with a sign reading "Pay A Dollar, Talk to a Naked Girl," and the frustrating conversation that ensued between him and the woman inside the booth.
 Waybill explained:

 "She's A Beauty" did actually come from a real experience.
 I lived in San Francisco, and there was a red-light district downtown.
 It was called the Tenderloin, and it was where there were seedy clubs, bars, prostitutes... it was the underbelly of San Francisco.
 I can't remember why I was there - I wasn't going to a massage parlor or anything.
 Maybe I was going downtown to Macy's or something like that.
 But in front of massage parlors and houses of prostitution, they used to have these little kiosks.
 Out in front of this one massage parlor there was a kiosk that was like a phone booth.
 It was enclosed, and the sign said, "PAY A DOLLAR, TALK TO A NAKED GIRL."